-Shares of Common Stock represented by properly executed GOLD proxy cards will be voted at the Annual Meeting as marked and, in the absence of specific instructions, will be voted FOR the election of the Nominees, FOR the Declassification Proposal, [FOR / AGAINST] the advisory vote on executive compensation and FOR the ratification of the Company's appointment of EisnerAmper LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022.
+Shares of Common Stock represented by properly executed GOLD proxy cards will be voted at the Annual Meeting as marked and, in the absence of specific instructions, will be voted FOR the election of the Nominees, FOR the Company's proposal to amend the Company Charter to provide for the declassification of the Board, AGAINST the advisory vote on executive compensation, and FOR the ratification of the Company's appointment of EisnerAmper LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2022.

 Based on publicly available information, we believe the current Board intends to nominate three (3) candidates for election as Class I directors at the Annual Meeting.
 This Proxy Statement is soliciting proxies to elect only our three (3) Nominees as Class I directors.
 Accordingly, the enclosed GOLD proxy card may only be voted for the Nominees and does not confer voting power with respect to the Company's nominees.
 As explained below, the Company has a plurality vote standard for contested director elections so the three (3) nominees for director receiving the highest vote totals will be elected as directors of the Company.
 The participants in this solicitation intend to vote the JDS1 Group Shares in favor of the Nominees.
-Stockholders should refer to the Company's proxy statement for the names, backgrounds, qualifications, and other information concerning the Company's nominees.
+Stockholders should refer to the Company's proxy statement, when available, for the names, backgrounds, qualifications, and other information concerning the Company's nominees.